modo-lv/Simpler.NetCore.Text/README.md

 ```

-### `Part`
+### `.Part(from, to)`

 Return a part of a `String`.
-A more versatile version of `String.Substring` that supports negative arguments (offsets from the end of the string) and doesn't throw an exception if the resulting string is shorter than offset.
+A more versatile version of `String.Substring` that supports negative arguments (offsets from the end of the string) and doesn't throw an exception if the resulting string is shorter than the requested length.

 ```cs
 "OffsetSub".Part(0, -3);     // "Offset"